Atributties/ProjectPeak/CONTRIBUTE.md

 VALUES
 (1, 'Done Subtask 1', 'This is a completed subtask', '2023-06-02', '2023-06-04', 'Completed', 1);
 ```
-Now, you have access to MySQL database, and you can now create a user in Project Peak!
+Now, you have access to MySQL database, and you can now create a user in Project Peak! <br>
 Feel free to try our test client also

 When you have downloaded MySQL and runned the script, then you have to modify the fields in application.properties